 Data types allow for the consistent use of multi-field structures and provide more flexibility than a mixin because they can be used anywhere within a schema.
-This is done by setting the Type of a field in a mixin to that of any data type defined in the registry.
+This is done by setting the field's Type value to that of any data type defined in the Schema Registry.

-To convert the "loyalty" object to a data type, click on the "loyalty" field under Structure and select Convert to New Data Type on the right-hand-side of the editor under Field Properties .
-A small green pop-up appears confirming "Object Converted to Data Type".
+To convert the loyalty object to a data type, select the loyalty field under Structure , then select Convert to new data type on the right-hand side of the editor under Field properties .
+A green popover appears, confirming that the object has been successfully converted.

-Now, when you look under Structure , you can see that the "loyalty" field has a data type of "Loyalty" and the fields have small lock icons beside them indicating they are no longer individual fields, but rather part of a multi-field structure.
+Now, when you look under Structure , you can see that the loyalty field has a data type of "Loyalty" and the fields have small lock icons beside them, indicating they are no longer individual fields but rather part of a multi-field data type.

-In a future schema, you could now assign a field the Type of "Loyalty" and it would automatically include Loyalty Level, Points, Member Since, and Loyalty ID fields.
+In a future schema, you could now assign a field as a "Loyalty" type and it would automatically include fields for ID, loyalty level, member since, and points.

 Set a schema field as an identity field

-In the Structure section of the editor, click on the "loyaltyId" field that you created and you will see the Identity checkbox appear under Field Properties .
-Check the box and you will have the option to set this as the Primary Identity .
-Check that box as well.
+In the Structure section of the editor, select the loyaltyId field and the Identity checkbox appears under Field properties .
+Check the box and the option to set this as the Primary identity appears.
+Select this box as well.

-Next, you must provide an Identity Namepsace .
-There are several pre-defined namespaces, but since the "loyaltyId" is the member's email address, select "Email" from the dropdown list.
-You can now click Apply to confirm the updates to the "loyaltyId" field.
+Next, you must provide an Identity namespace from the list of pre-defined namespaces in the dropdown.
+Since loyaltyId is the customer's email address, select "Email" from the dropdown.
+Select Apply to confirm the updates to the loyaltyId field.

 Enable the schema for use in Real-time Customer Profile

-The Schema Editor provides the ability to enable a schema for use with Real-time Customer Profile .
-Profile provides a holistic view of each individual customer by building a robust, 360° profile of customer attributes as well as a timestamped account of every interaction that customer has had across any system integrated with Experience Platform.
+Real-time Customer Profile leverages identity data in Experience Platform to provide a holistic view of each individual customer.
+The service builds robust, 360° profiles of customer attributes as well as timestamped accounts of every interaction customers have had across any system integrated with Experience Platform.

 In order for a schema to be enabled for use with Real-time Customer Profile, it must have a primary identity defined.
-You will receive a "Missing Primary Identity" error message if you attempt to enable a schema without first defining a primary identity.
+You will receive an error message if you attempt to enable a schema without first defining a primary identity.

-To enable the "Loyalty Members" schema for use in Profile, begin by clicking on "Loyalty Members" in the Structure section of the editor.
+To enable the "Loyalty Members" schema for use in Profile, begin by selecting "Loyalty Members" in the Structure section of the editor.

-On the right-hand side of the editor, under Schema Properties , information is shown about the schema including its display name, description, and type.
-In addition to this information, there is a toggle button entitled Profile .
+On the right-hand side of the editor, information is shown about the schema including its display name, description, and type.
+In addition to this information, there is a Profile toggle button.

-Click Profile and a pop-up appears, asking you to confirm that you wish to enable the schema for Profile.
+Select Profile and a popover appears, asking you to confirm that you wish to enable the schema for Profile.